ktjhan/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain what a token is used for.

+In computer systems, an access token contains the security credentials for a login session and identifies the user, the user's groups, the user's privileges, and, in some cases, a particular application.

 - [ ] What steps can you take in your web apps to keep your data secure?

+Use authentication, and don't leave the computer out in pubic, open.

 - [ ] Describe how web servers work.

+Servers are computers that store/host the code for the websites in the internet and the code/software that serve that code are web servers as well.

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+POST, GET, PUT, DELETE

 ## Project Set Up